FPGAwars/apio/docs/raw-tools.md

 apio format pll.v
 ```

-> The Apio example `sipeed-tang-nano-9k/pll` demonstrates a complete project that uses
+The Apio example `sipeed-tang-nano-9k/pll` demonstrates a `pll.v` module that
-> an GOWIN PLL.
-The `pll.v` file of the example includes unused signal references added to satisfy `apio lint`.
-> This is tracked in issue <>.
+was generated with this command.

 ---

 ## Zadig (Windows only)

 Zadig is a third party Windows tool that allow to manage and replace USB
 device drivers.
 Zadig is used by Apio to install and uninstall FPGA boards
 drivers on windows but can also be used independently using the command